Bruce Bleakman, CPA

 - New Mexico Society of Certified Public Accountants (NMSCPA)

-Bruce is also a member and past president of the Albuquerque Chapter of the Institute of Internal auditors.
+Bruce has also been a member and past president of the Albuquerque Chapter of the Institute of Internal auditors.

-The Native American Finance Officers Association (NAFOA) has invited Bruce to speak at their last six annual conferences.
+The Native American Finance Officers Association (NAFOA) has frequently invited Bruce to speak at their annual conferences.

-A nationally recognized speaker, Bruce presents regularly on topics such as corporate governance, accounting and financial reporting, tribal enterprise management, indirect costs, and GASB 34.
+A nationally recognized speaker, Bruce has regularly presented on such topics as corporate governance, accounting and financial reporting, tribal enterprise management, indirect costs, and GASB 34.